hpcleuven/VscDocumentation/source/software/r_package_management.rst

   This `.Renviron` configuration will also work as expected in Open OnDemand apps such as RStudio Server.

-The next step is to load the appropriate R module and launch R.
+The next step is to load the appropriate R module and run R.

 .. code-block:: bash

+      # From within an interactive session on an icelake compute node:
       $ module load R/4.2.2-foss-2022b
       $ R